Maybe Happy Ending

 The next surprise was to find out my daughter is a huge fan of Darren Criss, even though she had not watched Glee.
 “How do you know Darren?”
 I asked her.
 “Duh, he is totes lowkey rizz (or something like that) in A Very Potter Musical!”

 This was my favorite show (musical or play) of all nine shows I saw this trip, and I agree with it winning the Tony Award for Best Musical.
-I will also call out Just In Time for being my favorite experience of the trip (I had banquette seating on a sofa on the floor, which was so immersive).
+I will also call out Just In Time for being my favorite experience of the trip.
 Maybe Happy Ending and Just In Time are the two shows (out of nine) that I am taking my daughter to and seeing again.
 I would likely also take her to SMASH and Sunset Blvd., but they will both be closed by that trip.

 If you can only see one show, this is the one to see.
 The story, the music, the cast, the set, and the overall production are simply the best right now.
 The Tony Award voters agree.
 If you are for some reason on the fence, you can listen to the cast recording on your favorite music streaming service to preview the show a bit.